antmicro/benchalot/README.md

 * `columns` (optional, default - include variable columns): contains an array of variable names which will be used to group the results in the table.
 * `result-column` (optional, default = `"time"`): name of a metric which will be included in the resulting table.

-Additionally instead of using variable names you can use one of the following:
+Additionally, instead of using variable names you can use one of the following:
-* `benchmark_date` - to compare benchmarks executed at different times.
+* `benchmark_date` - column containing time stamp (date and hour) of when the benchmarks completed.
-* `stage` - to compare multistage output.
+* `stage` - column containing stages' names.
-* `has_failed` - to compare failed benchmarks to the successful ones.
+* `has_failed` - column containing `True` or `False` depending on whether the benchmark failed.

 For example, the config above will generate this `plot.png`: